hash-noob/whiskygoogles/README.md

 - Google Cloud Platform for AI capabilities
 - Pinecone for vector search infrastructure
-- The whiskey community for their support and feedback
+- The Baxus whiskey community for their support and feedback